Skip to Main Content

 Regarding Annotations: You are asked to provide annotations for each cited article - they should include: A few short sentences that indicate the value of the article for the reason that you searched it - for instance, "Provides current explanation and details about how immunotherapy is a successful treatment of this kind of cancer and what kind of experience patients have with this."
 OR "Patients often are diagnosed with a more advanced stage of ___cancer because of their being asymptomatic for a long while and this article provides case studies about how this ____procedure or test can detect earlier signs of the cancer."

-Project 1 - Cancer Report
+Project 1 - Cardiovascular Disease Report

 Following are hints for the project: